Iran seizes foreign oil tanker in Strait of Hormuz, state TV reports

 The incident is the latest to be reported in or near the Strait of Hormuz.

-Earlier this month, several Iranian boats approached and attempted to stop a British commercial vessel sailing through the Strait of Hormuz, but the Iranian vessels were driven away by a British military ship, a senior U.S. defense official and a British government spokesperson said.
+Earlier this month, several Iranian boats approached and attempted to stop a British commercial vessel sailing through the strait, but the Iranian vessels were driven away by a British military ship, a senior U.S. defense official and a British government spokesperson said.

-The U.S. has also blamed Iran for what the military said was a limpet mine attack on two oil tankers in the Gulf of Oman in June.
-Iran has denied any involvement in the incident.
-A third of the world's seaborne oil shipments, and 20 percent of oil traded worldwide, pass out of the Persian Gulf through the Strait.

-The seizure of the ship comes amid heightened tensions between Iran and the U.S. since Trump pulled out of the 2015 Iran nuclear deal last year and imposed sanctions on Iran's beleaguered economy, including on Iranian oil experts.
+The seizure of the ship comes amid heightened tensions between Iran and the United States since Trump pulled out of the 2015 Iran nuclear deal last year and imposed sanctions on Iran's beleaguered economy, including on its oil experts.

-In June, the U.S. announced that it would send a thousand troops to the Middle East to counter air, naval and ground-based threats in the region.
+In June, the U.S. announced that it would send 1,000 troops to the Middle East to counter air, naval and ground-based threats in the region.
 Earlier this month, Iran began enriching uranium to 4.5 percent breaking the limit set by the nuclear deal.

 Ali Arouzi reported from Tehran, Saphora Smith from London, Kurt Chirbas from New York and Mosheh Gains from Washington.